sourcegraph/handbook/content/departments/technical-success/support/process/case-transitions.md

 - Unassign yourself from the ticket in Zendesk so it appears in the Unassigned Tickets view in Zendesk to avoid any miss in triaging.
 - Post a link to the ticket in the #customer-support-internal channel to notify the team that you need someone to pick it up and why.

-## Action for the Application Engineer Picking up the Ticket
+## Action for the Support Engineer Picking up the Ticket

 - Claim the case in Zendesk
 - Thoroughly review the internal notes and build context before continuing the conversation, then let the customer know that you will be helping them moving forward